backupbrew/switchbrew/Applet Manager services.md

 ### IsInControllerFirmwareUpdateSection

 No input, returns an output u8 bool.

+### GetDefaultDisplayResolutionChangeEvent

+No input, returns an output
+handle.

 ## ISelfController